Technical Writing - Content Development

 So Why Does Gary Write?

-Before Gary became a Technical Writer, he spent 5+ years providing Technical Support and Quality Assurance for several companies in the computer graphics industry.
-While doing so, he came across a large number of frustrating, incomprehensible and/or unintelligible product manuals and technical documents.
+Before Gary became a Technical Writer, he spent 5+ years providing Technical Support and Quality Assurance for several computer / technology companies.
+While doing so, he came across a large number of frustrating, incomprehensive and/or unintelligible product manuals and technical documents.
 He also heard directly from end users, OEM customers and third party application developers who were annoyed by (and therefore quick to point out) the ambiguities in the documentation they were provided.
-So Gary learned first hand how to deliver effective technical documentation.
+So Gary learned first hand what it is that the customer needs when it comes to effective product technical documentation.

-It soon became clear to Gary that many of the product manuals he relied on to perform his Technical Support / QA duties were at best lacking critical information or at worst full of outright inaccuracies.
-Many companies overlook (and underestimate) the importance of providing proper technical documentation for their products.
-Let's face it, putting together a User Guide, for example, is often the last thing on the mind of the busy Project Manager.
+It was soon clear to Gary that many of the product guides and manuals he relied on to perform his Technical Support / QA duties were at best missing critical information or at worst full of outright inaccuracies.
+Even more unfortunate is the fact that many companies tend to overlook (and underestimate) the importance of providing proper technical documentation for their products.
+Let’s face it, putting together a User’s Guide, for example, is often the last thing on the mind of the busy product manager or software engineer.

-As a Technical Support Engineer, Gary made up for a lack of proper technical documentation by writing his own product support documents.
-It did not take him long to compile dozens of these short support nuggets of knowledge.
-Those snippets would later became integrated in an automated email system Gary designed that would automatically reply to specific customer inquires.
-Eventually he created and deployed a complete Knowledge Base repository which made his support documents available to customers worldwide.
-In doing so, many thousands of dollars were saved as customers could now find answers to their problems online, rather than having to call or email the company for Technical Support assistance.
+Capitalizing on these literary shortcomings, Gary took it upon himself to write short customer support oriented documents that addressed specific customer inquires he repeatedly saw as a Technical Support Engineer.
+It did not take long for him to compile dozens of these short support nuggets of knowledge.
+Eventually he created and deployed a complete Knowledge Base repository which made his support documents available to customers online.
+In doing so, many thousands of dollars were saved as customers could now find answers to their problems online, rather than having to call or email the company for Technical Support help.

-After his initial stints in the Technical Support world, Gary moved into software testing, taking a position as a Software Quality Assurance (SQA) Engineer.
-He became responsible for executing many different types of QA tests, including Performance, Usability, Use Case, Regression, Acceptance, Security, Module Integration, Post-Deployment Verification, White Box / Black Box and Stress Testing.
+After his initial stints in the Technical Support world, he moved into software testing, taking a position as a Software Quality Assurance (SQA) Engineer.
+He became responsible for executing many different types of Quality Assurance tests, including Performance, Usability / Use Case, Regression, Acceptance, Security, Module Integration, Post-Deployment Verification, White Box / Black Box and Stress Testing.
 SQA gave him the opportunity to hone his writing skills by authoring department test procedures and product test coverage matrices.

-Gary has since gone on to write and produce hundreds of product manuals, user guides and other technical publications.
+Gary has since gone on to write and produce dozens (probably hundreds) of product manuals, user’s guides and other technical publications.
 He actually enjoys researching and documenting solutions for difficult technical issues.
-You might say that he has made it his duty to consistently produce the highest quality, most accurate and visually aesthetic technical documentation possible.
+You might say that he has made it his duty to consistently produce the highest quality, most accurate and polished technical documentation possible.